MicrosoftDocs/fabric-docs/docs/data-warehouse/migration-synapse-dedicated-sql-pool-warehouse.md

 Several factors to note so that you can design your process for maximum performance:

-- With Fabric, there isn't any resource contention loading multiple tables from ADLS to Fabric Warehouse concurrently.
-As a result, there is no performance degradation loading parallel threads.
+- With Fabric, there isn't any resource contention when loading multiple tables from ADLS to Fabric Warehouse concurrently.
+As a result, there is no performance degradation when loading parallel threads.
 The maximum ingestion throughput will only be limited by the compute power of your Fabric capacity.
 - Fabric workload management provides separation of resources allocated for load and query.
 There's no resource contention while queries and data loading executed at the same time.

 ## Related content